Gradoid/scalable_flutter_app_starter/README.md

 ## What if I want more?

-If you want Firebase integration, notifications, in-app purchases and more, you can get the Pro version here ($200-off discount is limited to first 10 customers only):
+If you want Firebase integration, notifications, in-app purchases and more, you can get the Pro version here ($200-off discount lasts until end of October):

 [Get Your Scalable Flutter App PRO for $47 ($200 OFF)](https://gradoid.lemonsqueezy.com/checkout/buy/b8fff0c2-d8ce-4af2-ac33-b675ef858c5c?checkout%5Bdiscount_code%5D=APP200)